 Time limits on filing suit:

-You must file suit in state court within two (2) years of the date(s) of the discrimination and within ninety (90) days of the date of your RTS letter.
+You must file suit in state court within two years of the date(s) of the discrimination and within 90 days of the date of your Notice of Right to Sue.

 MCHR cannot tell you to get an attorney - that is a decision you must make.
 If you are unsure, it might be a good idea to consult an attorney.